-1. You have to allow yourself to be vulnerable with another human being so they can understand who you really are and what you’ve been through.
-This is the only way they can develop actual concern and positive regard for you.
+1. You have to work towards allowing yourself to be vulnerable with another human being so they can understand who you really are and what you’ve been through.
+This is how they will develop true understanding and real concern for you.

 2. In order for something to heal, the feelings that exist in connection to it must come up to be felt and released.
 It is this movement of stored feelings and repressed thoughts that leads to the release of pain from the body.

 3. In order for something to heal, negative thought patterns about yourself which lack compassion and unconditional love must be understood as the product of pain and misunderstanding, not truth about who you really are, and these must be corrected.
 Thankfully, this happens as a natural byproduct of releasing the repressed pain and emotions connected to what you have been through.
 Your growing, conscious, understanding of what it has meant to go through the unique events of your life leads way to a growing sense of who you truly are and what matters the most to you, and it helps you embody the unique wisdom you hold.

 4. Healing is a really beautiful process because it requires real love, deep awareness, and true presence.
-However that love, awareness and presence must be turned towards your pain and fear as much as towards your strength, intelligence and unique attributes or it will not work.
+However that love, awareness and presence Must be turned towards your pain and fear as much as towards your strength, intelligence and unique attributes or true ealing will not take place.

 I Guess That’s The Good News & The Bad News!
 Are You Up For It?